 FPS Creator X10 - it's been on the lips and minds of everyone for such a long time.
 Now it's here, and living up to the expectations that have preceded it's release.
 Later in this issue, Lee will give you his report on the last few days of development, the mastering of the final product, and his focus for the near future.
 The realisation of the potential this brings to the community is what excites me most.
 Having seen the amount of media, tools and ultimately games that have materialised in the last 2 years, the future looks even more promising.
-With the advent of the TGC Marketplace, the FPS Creator X10route to potential customers is easier; the new technologies in the product allow for greater scope; and the licensing model outlined by Lee in his article allows anyone to take their product to a commercial level without the concerns of a big investment before sales are realised.
+With the advent of the TGC Marketplace, the route to potential customers is easier; the new technologies in the product allow for greater scope; and the licensing model outlined by Lee in his article allows anyone to take their product to a commercial level without the concerns of a big investment before sales are realised.

 Aside from this major milestone in TGC's history, this month also brings the release of the free version of DarkGDK, in conjunction with Microsoft.
 Updated plugins add to the potential of the GDK, whilst we have more community releases for FPSC, freeware releases of classic DarkBASIC games, a great tutorial on the use of bitmap fonts and too much more to mention.
 In fact, there's so much to deliver in terms of brand new information, there is no time to mention Christmas!